antirez/dump1090/README.md

 To run the program in interactive mode:

     ./dump1090 --interactive

+To run the program in interactive mode, with networking support, and connect with your browser to http://localhost:8080 to see live traffic:

+    ./dump1090 --interactive --net

 In iteractive mode it is possible to have a less information dense but more "arcade style" output, where the screen is refreshed every second displaying